Bartozzz/bartozzz.github.io/content/blog/2022-06-27-case-study-filler/index.md

 ### Monetization

-After the gameplay was implemented, I started working on integrating ads into the application using Google's AdMob platform.
+After the gameplay was implemented, I started working on integrating ads into the application using Google’s AdMob platform.
 The monetization model is pretty standard in the mobile industry.
 I decided to show:
-- an Interstitial Ad when the user completes a level (cap at 1 impression / 5 minutes / user);
+- an Interstitial Ad when the user completes a level (cap at 1 impression every 5 minutes per user);
 - a Rewarded Ad to unlock the solution w/ solver.

 I used [`react-native-google-mobile-ads`](https://github.com/invertase/react-native-google-mobile-ads) (and had a chance to contribute a little bit to the library as well!) to implement the advertising.